hackerb9/fonttable/README.md

 Print out every¹ unicode character, see all possible glyphs in your terminal

 ¹ Well... not quite *every* character.
-We don't want control codes and such, so general classes C, M, and Z won't be printed.
-(See the table of general category values at the end of this script.)
+We don't want control codes and such, so general classes `C`, `M`, and `Z` won't be printed.
+(See the table of general category values at the end of the script.)

-If you don't have /usr/share/unicode/UnicodeData.txt on your system, a version cached in this script will be automatically used.
+If you don't have `/usr/share/unicode/UnicodeData.txt` on your system, a version cached in this script will be automatically used.
 (v11.0.0d12, current as of Feb 19, 2018 from unicode.org).